zyllifeworld/clindet_docs/doc/DNAseq/WES/workflow.md

 ## MultiQC

-Following the derivation of consensus SNVs, CNVs, and SVs from all samples, Clindet generates a comprehensive array of quality control metrics using Fastp, ConPair, GATK, and Samtools, which are visualized as an aggregated quality control review across samples via MultiQC.
+Following the derivation of consensus SNVs, CNVs, and SVs from all samples, ClinDet generates a comprehensive array of quality control metrics using Fastp, ConPair, GATK, and Samtools, which are visualized as an aggregated quality control review across samples via MultiQC.

 ## Case Reports
-To enhance the clinical applicability of the detection results, Clindet employs R Markdown and HMF [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange) software to visualize the consensus outputs for each patient (tumor-normal paired), ultimately generating a structured HTML report file.
+To enhance the clinical applicability of the detection results, ClinDet employs R Markdown and HMF [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange) software to visualize the consensus outputs for each patient (tumor-normal paired), ultimately generating a structured HTML report file.
 This report includes basic sample information, potential cancer driver genes identified from the mutation detection results, and targetable sites, to support the selection of patient treatment regimens.

 ## Implementation

-The Clindet pipeline tool was developed using Snakemake, following a clean, and robust design in accordance with best practice coding standards.
-Instructions for installing and running Clindet are provided in the public GitHub repository (https://github.com/clindet/clindet).
+The ClinDet pipeline tool was developed using Snakemake, following a clean, and robust design in accordance with best practice coding standards.
+Instructions for installing and running ClinDet are provided in the public GitHub repository (https://github.com/zyllifeworld/clindet).
 A detailed manual, which outlines the workflows and operating parameters, is also available on the GitHub README page.
 To ensure the reproducibility of data analyses and to mitigate the challenges associated with dependency configuration in bioinformatics tool installations, multiple containers for analysis software were constructed using an integrated approach involving Conda, Docker, and Singularity.
-Leveraging container technology, Clindet can be deployed seamlessly on any Linux-compatible computing system.
+Leveraging container technology, ClinDet can be deployed seamlessly on any Linux-compatible computing system.
 The runtime parameters of these software tools are managed via a YAML-format configuration file, enabling users to readily modify them according to specific analysis requirements, such as the genome version required for alignment or the allocation of computational resources for tasks.
 Additionally, owing to Snakemake's flexible syntax, users can easily add, delete, or modify steps in the data analysis workflow.

 > support genome version for each tool was listd below:

-:::{table} Clindet WES mutation call module
+:::{table} ClinDet WES mutation call module
 :align: center
 :widths: auto
 | Softwares | Tumor-Nomral paired | Tumor-only | Support genome version |